-Note: DM 00005 is an elective course based on a student's area of interest.
-Each year, the course on preaching and worship will be offered.
+\ Note: DM 00005 is an elective seminar based on a student's area of interest.
+Each year, the seminar on preaching and worship will be offered.
 However, students may select from among these four possibilities (based on the strength and gifts of current faculty): Pastoral Care; Homiletics/Preaching and Worship; Wesleyan Studies; and Educational Ministry.
-The DM 00005 course elective could include the taking of an approved M.Div. level course with the professor giving additional work for D.Min. credit.
+The DM 00005 elective seminar could include the taking of an approved M.Div. level course with the professor giving additional work for D.Min. credit.

-Additional Graduation Requirements: D.Min. students must receive a grade of Satisfactory in all seminars and the final project.
+Graduation Provisions: D.Min. students must have completed all work prescribed within the time limits established by the program or through the Doctor of Ministry Committee.
+The student must also receive a grade of Satisfactory in all seminars and for the final project.